moveit/moveit/moveit_ikfast/README.md

       rosrun collada_urdf urdf_to_collada YOURROBOT.urdf YOURROBOT.dae

 Often floating point issues arrise in converting a URDF file to Collada file, so a script has been created to round all the numbers down to x decimal places in your .dae file.
-From experience we recommend 5 decimal places:
+From experience we recommend 5 decimal places, but if the OpenRave ikfast generator takes to long to find a solution, lowering the number of decimal places should help.

       rosrun moveit_ikfast_converter round_collada_numbers.py <input_dae> <output_dae> <decimal places>